firemodels/bot/Clusterbot/README.md

 ### Checks/Tests
   For each node:
   1. Verify ethernet and infiniband network connections
-  2. Check that opensm is running on at least on node in each infiniband subnet
+  2. Check that opensm is running on at least on node in each infiniband subnet.
-  3. Check infiniband network card speed
+  If this check fails, case won't run.
+  4. Check infiniband network card speed.
+If network card speeds are different, case will still run but performance will not be consistent.
-  4. Check when nodes were imaged
+  5. Check when nodes were imaged.
-  5. Check CPU clock rate, memory size, number of cores
+  6. Check CPU clock rate, memory size, number of cores (hyperthreading is turned off).
-  6. Check time is consistent, chrony.conf is identical, chronyd is running
+  7. Check time is consistent, chrony.conf is identical, chronyd is running
-  7. Check slurm - slurm is online, slurm.conf is identical, slurmd is running, same slurm rpm is installed
+  8. Check slurm - slurm is online, slurm.conf is identical, slurmd is running, same slurm rpm is installed .
+  Failure of any of these checks can cause cases not to run.
-  8. Check rpm's are identical
+  10. Check rpm's are identical.
+Failure of this check can cause cases not to run.
-  9. Check group an passwd files are identical
+  11. Check group an passwd files are identical.
+Failure of this check can cause problems with some people's logins.
-  10. Check /etc/ssh and /etc/slurm directories have not changed
+  12. Check /etc/ssh and /etc/slurm directories have not changed

   Run the Intel cluster checker